-During the cooling operation, a very few amount of absorbent may be mixed and accumulated to the refrigerant liquid of evaporator.
-And, this mixed absorbent could reduce the refrigerant cooling capacity.
-So, the blow down of refrigerant should be performed once a cooling season according to the following procedure while the machine is operated.
-The blow down of refrigerant means the work to generate the new and clean refrigerant by transferring the contaminated refrigerant to the absorber.
-(The refrigerant contamination is estimated with the specific gravity of the refrigerant liquid taken out from the outlet of refrigerant pump.
-And, the specific gravity must be maintained less than 1.02 for the normal operation)
+During the cooling operation, a very few amount of absorbent may disperse in the refrigerant and accumulate, leading to reduce cooling capacity.
+Refrigerant blow down should be done once a cooling season as per the following procedure while the machine is operating.
+Refrigerant blow down means the work to generate new, clean refrigerant by transferring the contaminated refrigerant to the absorber. (the standard of specific gravity : less than 1.02)

-Under refrigerant blow down work, the leaving chilled water temperature will rise, but the chilled water temperature will go down again after this work is finished.
+Under refrigerant blow down work, the leaving chilled water temperature will rise, but the chilled water temperature will go down again when refrigerant pump starts